-Curvature Replication Cosmology
+Curvature Replication Cosmology – Pattern Field Theory

 In Pattern Field Theory (PFT), large scale structure does not arise from the expansion of a pre-existing metric space.
-Instead, space itself emerges from curvature replication on the Allen Orbital Lattice (AOL).
+Instead, space emerges from curvature replication on the Allen Orbital Lattice (AOL).
 Curvature replication cosmology replaces scale factor evolution with the growth and interaction of discrete curvature shells.
 The observable universe is the integrated record of these replication events.

 1. From metric expansion to curvature replication